 thank you for supporting your community with A DONATION through our website

 Rethinking food Banking

-The Arlington Community Food Bank's mission is to help end hunger in our community at its root cause.
+The Arlington Community Food Bank's mission is to ensure no one in North Snohomish County goes hungry and end hunger at its root cause.

-1 in 8 people face hunger in Western Washington.
+1 in 7 people face hunger in Western Washington.
 1 in 5 of them are kids.
-Most food bank guests have jobs and nearly all visitors have homes.
+Most food bank customers have jobs and nearly all visitors have homes.
 Financial and medical difficulties force many people to choose between food, utilities, and medicine.
-In other words...people just like you and I struggle.
+In other words, people just like you and I struggle.